 Life Enhancing Negative Ions: Costa Rica has the highest concentration of life-enhancing negative ions then any place on Earth, creating enough oxygen for .5 billion people for a year!
 This due to (in order) it's waterfalls, oceans, rain, rivers, plants, sunlight & mountains.
 All of which we have an abundance of at Corazon del Rio!

 Pura Vida pronounced POO-rah VEE-dah, in English means, "Pure Life" but has a far more profound meaning to the people of Costa Rica and anyone spending any amount of time in this majestic country.
 The term has been present in Costa Rican dialect for over 50 years.

-No matter how little or how much you have in life, we are all here together and life is short...so start living it "pura vida style".
+No matter how little or how much you have in life, we are all here together and life is short...so come and live it "Pura Vida" style.